Parliament of India

-The Parliament of India (ISO: ISO) is the supreme legislative body of the Government of the Republic of India.
+The Parliament of India (ISO: ISO) is the supreme legislative body of the Republic of India.
 It is a bicameral legislature composed of the Rajya Sabha (Council of States) and the Lok Sabha (House of the People).
-The President of the Republic of India, in their role as head of the legislature, has full powers to summon and prorogue either house of Parliament or to dissolve the Lok Sabha, but they can exercise these powers only upon the advice of the Prime Minister of the Republic of India and the Union Council of Ministers.
+The President of India, in their role as head of the legislature, has full powers to summon and prorogue either house of Parliament or to dissolve the Lok Sabha, but they can exercise these powers only upon the advice of the Prime Minister of India and the Central Council of Ministers who sit in and answer to Parliament and form the Government of India.

 Those elected or nominated (by the president) to either house of the Parliament are referred to as members of Parliament (MPs).
 The members of parliament in the Lok Sabha are directly elected by the voting of Indian citizens in single-member districts and the members of parliament in the Rajya Sabha are elected by the members of all state legislative assemblies by proportional representation.
 The Parliament has a sanctioned strength of 543 in the Lok Sabha and 245 in the Rajya Sabha including 12 nominees from the expertise of different fields of literature, art, science, and social service.
 The Parliament meets at Sansad Bhavan in New Delhi.
 The Parliament of India represents the largest democratic electorate in the world (the second being the European Parliament), with an electorate of 968 million eligible voters in 2024.
 On 28 May 2023, Prime Minister Narendra Modi, unveiled and inaugurated the New Parliament Building (Sansad Bhavan), located adjacent to the previous one.